-If you’ve ever thought Alicante was just an airport stop-off, then think again, writes Eddi Fiegel.
+If you’ve ever thought Alicante was just an airport stop-off, think again.
 Every year thousands of British tourists pass through Alicante on their way to holidays on the Costa Blanca, but only a few ever stop to discover the city itself.

-It’s a mystery why, but it’s definitely our loss, as Alicante can easily hold its own with the best of Spain when it comes to superb tapas and rice dishes, top-notch fine dining, an unspoiled old town, impressive Baroque churches, fortresses and some wonderful beaches.
+It’s a mystery why, as Alicante can easily hold its own with the best of Spain when it comes to superb tapas and rice dishes, top-notch fine dining, an unspoiled old town, impressive Baroque churches, fortresses and some wonderful beaches.

-Walking back down from the hilltop you’ll end up in the Santa Cruz district which borders the Casco Antiguo (Old Town).
-These two areas are full of narrow, meandering streets which are perfect for getting lost in, and while there are tourist restaurants aplenty, there’s also no shortage of authentic bars packed with locals.
+Walking back down from the hilltop you’ll end up in the Santa Cruz district, which borders the Casco Antiguo (Old Town).
+These two areas are full of narrow, meandering streets that are perfect for getting lost in, and while there are tourist restaurants aplenty, there’s also no shortage of authentic bars packed with locals.

 As you may know, Spanish lunchtime tends to start from about 1.30pm onwards, and this is the perfect time to tuck in.
-The Old Town is packed with excellent restaurants and tapas bars, so it’s hard to go wrong, and one of the most famous – both for tapas at the bar downstairs or for full meals in the grand dining room – is Nou Manolin (Calle Villegas).
+The old town is packed with excellent restaurants and tapas bars, so it’s hard to go wrong.
+One of the most famous – both for tapas at the bar downstairs or for full meals in the grand dining room – is Nou Manolin.

-Look out for local speciality rice stews called caldoso (like a Spanish bouillabaisse, usually served for two) which contain ingredients from super fresh prawns or tuna to rabbit and snails.
-Alternatively, try Cerveceria Sento, which is less than five minutes walk away.
+Look out for local specialty rice dishes such as arroz meloso, which contain ingredients from super fresh prawns to tuna and mullet.
+Alternatively, try Sento Rambla Brewery, which is less than five minutes walk away.

-After lunch there’s plenty to see in the Old Town.
-My favourites, which are all within a short walk of each other, include the blue-domed, 17th century Co-Cathedral of San Nicolás, the Iglesia Santa Maria church with its Baroque interior and MACA contemporary art museum, which features works by Dali, Picasso and Chagall.
+After lunch there’s plenty to see in the old town.
+Top attractions include the blue-domed, 17th-century Co-Cathedral of San Nicolás, the Basilica of St Mary with its gothic interior and MACA Contemporary Art Museum, which features works by Dali, Picasso and Chagall.

 Most locals won’t sit down for dinner until 9.30 or 10pm, so if you feel like freshening up or having a siesta, there’s plenty of time.

-Look out for Number 1, Explanada – aka the ‘Carbonell’ building – a frothy white palace built in the 1920s by a local industrialist.
+Look out for Number 1, Explanada – aka the Casa Carbonell – a frothy white mansion built in the 1920s by a local industrialist.

-Follow the Explanada along to the Marina where there’s a string of harbourfront restaurants – as you’d expect, seafood is obviously a big deal around these parts.
-Giant-sized red prawns are a local speciality, and you’ll find good local rice dishes pretty much everywhere.
+Follow the Explanada along to the marina where there’s a string of harbourfront restaurants – as you’d expect, seafood is obviously a big deal around these parts.
+Giant red prawns are a local specialty, and you’ll find good local rice dishes pretty much everywhere.

-Otherwise, for elegant tapas with a modern twist, Restobar Gema Penalva (Calle Canalejas 9) serves exquisite morsels like cheese mousse with rocket, sun dried tomatoes and pine nuts or caramelised foie gras with apple compote, as well as their refined take on classics like patatas bravas or Russian salad.
+Otherwise, for elegant tapas with a modern twist, Restobar Gema Penalva serves exquisite morsels like smoked salmon with dill, cod carpaccio or caramelised foie gras, as well as their refined take on classics like patatas bravas or Russian salad.

 If all that salty sea air has whetted your appetite for the beach, walk along to Platja del Postiguet (the main beach).
-But rather than stopping there, pick up the tram for a short but spectacular journey along the coast, past the charmingly named Cabo de las Huertas (Cape of the Orchards) headland to Platja de San Juan, the city’s own favourite beach.
-With four miles of wide silky, fine sand, there are climbing frames for the kids, pedalos to hire and a string of cafes and restaurants lining the promenade, you could easily spend a whole day here.
+But rather than stopping there, take the tram for a short but spectacular journey along the coast, past the charmingly named Cabo de las Huertas (Cape of the Orchards) headland to Platja de San Juan, the city’s favourite beach.
+With 6km (4 miles) of wide silky, fine sand, climbing frames for the kids, pedalos to hire and a string of cafes and restaurants lining the promenade, you could easily spend a whole day here.

-Back in the city, head to the Marina and watch the sun across the yachts over coffee, ice cream or excellent G&Ts at the laid-back Soho Mar.
+Back in the city, head to the marina and watch the sun across the yachts over coffee, ice cream or excellent aperitifs at waterfront Santi Restaurante.